casperjs/casperjs/docs/installation.rst

 Installation
 ============

-CasperJS can be installed on most Linuxes, OSX and Windows.
+CasperJS can be installed on Mac OSX, Windows and most Linuxes.

 Prerequisites
 -------------